DallanQ/race_for_the_galaxy/Manual.md

 #### Specific Reduce Cost (page 9)

-> Icon of a light shade of brown circle with -1 inside.
+> Icon of a brown circle with a black border and a -1 inside.

--1 cost a place a non-military Rare elements production or windfall world ( icon of a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown circle with a middle ring of color red and black, a center filled with white ).
+-1 cost a place a non-military Rare elements production or windfall world ( icon of a brown circle with a red and black border, followed by an icon of a white circle with a red and black border and a brown halo).

 #### Reduce Cost To 0 (page 9)